-- For a person to be regarded as fit and proper, the Board must be satisfied that the individual: - a) Has a valid Director Identification Number; - b) Has the character, competence, commitment, diligence, honesty, integrity and judgement to perform the duties of Director properly; - c) Possesses the knowledge and skills to perform the duties of the Director properly; - d) Is not disqualified under law from holding any position as a Director; - e) Does not have any conflict of interest that will create a material risk so that they will not properly discharge the duties related to the position of Director; - f) Has not had a banning order imposed - g) Meets the requirements of the suitability matters (as set out in the Aged Care Quality and Safety Commission Act 2018) - The Board will make all reasonable enquiries to obtain information relevant to the assessment, including the following information as appropriate to the individual and the role: - a) A National Police Certificate from the Australian Federal Police - b) An NDIS Worker Screening Clearance - c) A search of the Australian Financial Security Authority's National Personal Insolvency Index; - d) A check of the register of banned and disqualified persons from ASIC and ACNC (Australian Securities and Investments Commission and Australian Charities and Not-for-profits Commission) - e) A search of the Banning Order register - f) A search of the relevant registering body (e.g. AHPRA) where the individual is being appointed as the director with clinical skills - g) References from employers where appropriate
+- For a person to be regarded as fit and proper, the Board must be satisfied that the individual: - a) Has a valid Director Identification Number; - b) Has the character, competence, commitment, diligence, honesty, integrity and judgement to perform the duties of Director properly; - c) Possesses the knowledge and skills to perform the duties of the Director properly; - d) Is not disqualified under law from holding any position as a Director; - e) Does not have any conflict of interest that will create a material risk so that they will not properly discharge the duties related to the position of Director; - f) Has not had a banning order imposed - g) Meets the requirements of the suitability matters (as set out in the Aged Care Quality and Safety Commission Act 2018) - The Board will make all reasonable enquiries to obtain information relevant to the assessment, including the following information as appropriate to the individual and the role: - a) A National Police Certificate from the Australian Federal Police - b) An NDIS Worker Screening Clearance (as required) - c) A search of the Australian Financial Security Authority's National Personal Insolvency Index; - d) A check of the register of banned and disqualified persons from ASIC, ACNC (Australian Securities and Investments Commission and Australian Charities and Not-for-profits Commission) in addition to registers for ACQSC (Aged Care Quality and Safety Commission) and NDIS (National Disability Insurance Scheme) - e) A search of the relevant registering body (e.g. AHPRA) where the individual is being appointed as the director with clinical skills - f) References from employers where appropriate

-- h) References from other Boards where appropriate - i) References from professional bodies where appropriate - j) A declaration from the applicant as to fitness and propriety and as to the suitability matters - k) A conflict of interest declaration - I) Individual Director self-assessment - m) Any questions or issues raised by members at a meeting - All Candidates on application must declare whether they are a fit and proper person. - All Candidates on application must complete a conflict of interest declaration. - All Candidates on application must provide their consent to allow the Board to obtain the information from sources outlined above
+- g) References from other Boards where appropriate - h) References from professional bodies where appropriate - i) A declaration from the applicant as to fitness and propriety and as to the suitability matters - j) A conflict of interest declaration - k) Individual Director self-assessment - I) Any questions or issues raised by members at a meeting - All Candidates on application must declare whether they are a fit and proper person. - All Candidates on application must complete a conflict of interest declaration. - All Candidates on application must provide their consent to allow the Board to obtain the information from sources outlined above